 At this time, there are no diagnostic guidelines nor medical treatments available for sensory overload.
 The best thing you can do is to learn how to prevent mental flooding and how you can deal with sensory overload when it does occur.

-This blog post contains some affiliate links to resources you may find helpful.
+This blog post contains some affiliate links to resources you may find helpful, at no extra costs to you.
 All opinions are my own.